Geri Halliwell: Personal life

 In 2001, Halliwell was in a short-term relationship with the pop singer Robbie Williams.

 Halliwell gave birth to a daughter in May 2006.
 The child's father is screenwriter Sacha Gervasi with whom Halliwell was in a relationship in 2005; Victoria Beckham and Emma Bunton are godmothers.

-Halliwell began dating Christian Horner, the former team principal of the Red Bull Racing Formula One team, in February 2014.
+Halliwell began dating Christian Horner, at that time the team principal of the Red Bull Racing Formula One team, in February 2014.
 They announced their engagement on 11 November 2014 and the couple were married on 15 May 2015 at St Mary's Church in Woburn, Bedfordshire.
 In October 2016, Halliwell said that she and Horner were expecting their first child together.
 Halliwell gave birth to a son on 21 January 2017.

 In a 2019 interview with Piers Morgan, Melanie Brown was asked if she had slept with Halliwell in an intimate manner and she nodded yes.
 Halliwell released a statement saying that the press reports following the interview had been "hurtful to her family".
 Brown responded: "I just said it was like a little thing and we giggled about it the next day and that's that.
 It's the press [who] have taken it onto a whole new level."

 Halliwell's first dog, Harry, came from Battersea Dogs & Cats Home.
 She later adopted Daisy, who survived life-saving liver surgery at just six months old, as seen on Paul O'Grady: For the Love of Dogs.

 Halliwell has spoken out about her experiences of bulimia, saying that she came close to death, weighing just 7 st, and was advised by Robbie Williams to seek medical help.
 In 2011, she spoke of being comfortable with her body and credits her newly healthy relationship with food to motherhood.
 After having previously been agnostic, Halliwell became a Christian after taking the Alpha Course evangelical program.

 Halliwell's brother, Max, died on 17 November 2021, at age 54.

 In 2022, Halliwell was awarded an honorary doctorate from Sheffield Hallam University.

-She is a supporter of Watford F.C.
+She is a supporter of Watford.